-Turn 1 Rally Phase Almost all scenarios begin with a side designated as having the initiative, but here we will roll for it.
+1145 Turn 1 Rally Phase Almost all scenarios begin with a side designated as having the initiative, but here we will roll for it.
 The players each roll 1d6; the higher result wins the initiative.
-The VC player rolls a 3 and the USMC player rolls a 5; USMC initiative.
-The USMC player goes first, but neither side has anyone to rally and no unit is in a position to swap or pick up a Support Weapon (SW).
-Turn 1 Operations Phase The USMC player has the first impulse.
-Although he can see the VC units on the Map, none of them are spotted yet, so they cannot be fired on.
-The USMC player activates Sgt.
-Ash's hex, J3.
-Sgt.
-Ash makes a spotting attempt against hex J5, a Light Jungle hex containing a VC Squad armed with a RPD.
-The intervening hex is a Road, and thus open terrain, and the Light Jungle the VC Squad occupies is degrading terrain, so the American player needs to roll 1-3 to spot the hex; and Sgt.
-Ash's Leadership Modifier (LM) of 1 is subtracted from the 1d6 roll.
-The American player rolls a 3 (3 - 1 = 2), and thus hex J5 is Spotted (with a marker) and Sgt.
-Ash is marked Ops Complete, but he can still add his LM to fire against the just-spotted hex, and he can activate units in adjacent hexes during this same impulse.
-The pair of Marine Squads in J3 open fire on the VC Squad in the just-spotted hex, J5.
-It's two hexes away, well within their range of 6.
-One Squad leads the fire, with its full Inherent Firepower (IFP) of 2, and the second Squad adds half of its IFP (half of 2 = 1); Sgt.
-Ash's LM (1) is also added to the attack, for a total FP of 4(2+1+1).
+The German player rolls a 3 and the American player rolls a 5; American initiative.
+The Americans go first, but neither side has anyone to rally and no unit is in a position to swap or pick up a Support Weapon (SW).
+Turn 1 Operations Phase The Americans get the first impulse.
+Although the American player can see the German units on the Map, none of them are spotted yet, so they cannot be fired on.
+The American player activates Lt.
+Clarkson's hex, F7.
+Lt.
+Clarkson makes a spotting attempt against hex C6, a Low Crops hex containing a German Squad armed with a MG34.
+The intervening two hexes are both Clear, and Low Crops is degrading terrain, so the American player needs to roll 1-3 on 1d6 to spot the hex; and Lt.
+Clarkson's Leadership Modifier (LM) of 1 is subtracted from the 1d6 roll.
+The American player rolls a 3(3 - 1 = 2), and thus hex C6 is Spotted (with a marker) and Lt.
+Clarkson is marked Ops Complete, but he can still add his LM to fire against the just-spotted hex, and he can activate units in adjacent hexes during this same impulse.
+The pair of Airborne Squads in F7 open fire on the German Squad in the just-spotted hex, C6.
+It's three hexes away, within their range of 5.
+One Squad leads the fire, with its full Inherent Firepower (IFP) of 2, and the second Squad adds half of its IFP (of 2 = 1); Lt.
+Clarkson's LM (1) is also added to the attack, for a total FP of 4(2+1+1).
 No other Die-Roll Modifications (DRMs) on the Direct Fire Table (DFT) affect the fire.
-The USMC player rolls 1d6 + 4.
-The VC player rolls 1d6 + the Target Modifier (TM) of the hex, which is +1 for the Light Jungle, but for the VC it's +2 (special rule); thus 1d6 + 2.
-The USMC player rolls a 5 + 4 = 9 The VC player rolls a 1 + 2 = 3 The VC player now performs a Damage Check (DC) by rolling 1d6 and adding the difference between the USMC player's modified die-roll (9) and his modified die-roll (3)-thus, 6-and checking the DFT under the appropriate column; in this case, under the Good Order MMC column.
-(If more than one unit was in the hex, a DC 6 would have to be rolled for each unit.)
-The VC player rolls 3 + 6, for a total of 8.
-The Squad's Morale is 4.
-Since 9 is greater than or equal to twice the Morale of 4, the Squad suffers Casualties; it is replaced with a Shaken 0-3-3 Half-squad.
-All three American units in Sgt.
-Ash's hex, J3, are now marked as Fired, and the Ops Complete marker is removed from Sgt.
-Ash (see Figure 2).
+The American player rolls 1d6 + 4.
+The German player rolls 1d6 + the Target Modifier (TM) of the hex, which is 0 for the Low Crops and +1 for the Foxholes; thus 1d6 + 1.
+The American player rolls a 5 + 4 = 9The German player rolls a 2 + 1 = 3 The German player now performs a Damage Check (DC) by rolling 1d6 and adding the difference between the American's modified die-roll (9) and his modified die-roll (3)-thus, 6-and checking the DFT under the appropriate column; in this case, under the Good Order MMC column.
+(If more than one unit was in the hex, a DC 6 would be rolled for each unit.)
+The German player rolls 4 + 6, for a total of 10.
+The Squad's Morale is 5.
+Since 10 is greater than or equal to the Morale of 5, the Squad suffers Casualties; it is replaced with a Shaken Halfsquad.
+All three American units in Lt.
+Clarkson's hex, F'7, are now marked as Fired, and the Ops Complete marker is removed from Lt.
+Clarkson (see Figure 2).
+1145